pyladiesams/ai-in-finance-python-lecture-may2023/README.md

 ### Jupyter notebook/lab option

 * install libraries from [requirements.txt](requirements.txt) with pip
-* start [Jupyter notebook](materials/ai-in-finance-python-lecture.ipynb) and skip the step with google colab driver mount, update PATH to your .env file
+* start [Jupyter notebook](materials/ai-in-finance-python-lecture.ipynb) and skip the step with Google Colab driver mount, update PATH to your .env file

-If you got stuck you can find solutions [here](solutions/ai-in-finance-python-lecture-solutions.ipynb)
+If you got stuck, you can find solutions [here](solutions/ai-in-finance-python-lecture-solutions.ipynb)

 ## Credits
-This lecture was set up by @EzheZhezhe and @pyladiesams
+This lecture was set up by @una-gal and @pyladiesams